 In order to compute discounted net benefits, it is necessary to discount future benefits and costs.
 Benefits and costs are worth more if they are experienced sooner, all else equal, and discounting is the way to reflect this.
-All future benefits and costs, including non-monetized benefits and costs, should be discounted.
+All future benefits and costs should be discounted.
+Differences in timing for non-monetized benefits and costs should also be accounted for.
 The higher the discount rate, the lower is the present value of future benefits and costs.
 For typical investments, with costs concentrated in early periods and benefits following in later periods, raising the discount rate tends to reduce discounted net benefits.
 Technical guidance on discounting and a table of discount factors are provided in Appendix B.